Southwestern Railroad (New Mexico)

 Southwestern is one of several short-line railroads which were operated by The Western Group of Ogden, Utah.
 On November 1, 2020, Southwestern was sold by Western to Jaguar Transport Holdings of Joplin, Missouri.

 Whitewater Division

-In 1990 Southwestern acquired AT&SF trackage north and west of Whitewater, NM serving the Phelps Dodge open-pit copper mines at Chino and Tyrone, and the smelter at Hurley.
+In 1990 Southwestern acquired AT&SF trackage north and west of Whitewater, New Mexico serving the Phelps Dodge open-pit copper mines at Chino and Tyrone, and the smelter at Hurley.
 In 1994 an additional 27 miles of line from Whitewater to Peruhill was acquired from the A&TSF, and the Santa Fe’s former Deming Subdivision (60 miles from Rincon to Deming and Peruhill) was acquired from BNSF in 2001.
 The division’s headquarters are at Deming.